AppGharage/invoyce/README.md

 ## About Invoyce

-Invoyce is a web application that enables a user create and manage an invoice.
+Invoyce is an auto-generated invoice web application to help user's accounting efforts.
 Some features are:

 - Simple and fast to create an invoice
 - Create recurring invoices which gets sent automatically within a period